-The proof of the main result requires several technical statements on stability of circumscribed circle of a triangle with vertices of a form $(0,0,0,b_1,\ldots,b_6)$ with respect to a perturbation by vectors from the main subspace $\mathbb{R}^3$, i.e. vectors of type $(p,q,r, 0, \dots, 0)$.
+The proof of the main result require technical statement on stability of circumscribed circle of a triangle with vertices of a form $(0,0,0,b_1,\ldots,b_6)$ with respect to a shifts by vectors from the main subspace $\mathbb{R}^3$, i.e. vectors of type $(p,q,r, 0, \dots, 0)$.
 Such shifts will be called \textit{orthogonal}.
 The next lemma will be applied for the case of $S^5$, but we prove it in the general case.